tysonmurrayd/tysonmurrayd/README.md

 ## Hi there 👋 My Name is Tyson Murray-Driver, a recent Computer Science graduate from the University of Victoria.
-I am looking to work for a company that values hard-working, independent people.
+I am looking to work for a company that values hardworking, independent people.

+- ⚡ I have skills in Python, HTML, C, and Bash
+- 💻 I am proficient in Windows and Linux operating systems
+- 👯 I love collaborating on projects and meeting new people in my discipline

 <!--
 **tysonmurrayd/tysonmurrayd** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

+ - ⚡ I have skills in Python, HTML,
 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...